 Pizzelles are Italian, and they are often referred to as Italian cookies, Italian snowflake cookies, or Italian waffle cookies.
-I grew up having these ever Christmas!
+I grew up having these every Christmas!
+These cookies also great to use in any Italian food gift baskets for friends and family, but be careful, they WILL ask you to make them again each year!

 Most recipes are almost identical to each other, the biggest difference in ingredients I’ve found are either baking soda vs baking powder (our Italian family recipe uses neither), and the use of either anise or vanilla.